 By Grace Hancock

 Facial and dental traumatic injuries can be life-altering.
 These types of injuries almost always call for extensive medical care, which can leave you with expensive, mounting medical bills.
-Also, your injuries could affect your self-esteem, everyday functionality, and leave you unable to work as well.
-You may be at a loss about how you can move forward.
+Also, your injuries could affect your self-esteem and everyday functionality.
+As a result, you may be at a loss about how you can move forward.
 But, if another person’s negligence caused your injuries, then there’s hope.
 Keep reading to learn about facial and dental trauma; what it is, how it’s treated, and how an attorney can help you in your case.

 Facial Trauma Is a Type of Traumatic Injury

 At Hancock Injury Attorneys, we specialize in traumatic and catastrophic injuries.
 A traumatic injury is a severe injury and is caused by blunt or penetrating force or even intense heat.
-Traumatic injuries become classified as catastrophic injuries if they result in permanent bodily damage.
+Traumatic injuries become classified as ‘catastrophic’ if they result in permanent bodily damage.

 More About Facial and Dental Trauma